ergoplatform/ergodocs/docs/dev/scs/syntax.md

 What’s going on here?

-`val` - A keyword used to create a basic, immutable, value of any type
+- `val` is a keyword used to create a basic, immutable, value of any type.

-`bool` - The name used for the value created
+- `bool` is the name used for the value created.

-`: Boolean` - Specifying the type of the value, this is not always necessary, but does make code more understandable
+- `: Boolean` specifies the type of the value, this is not always necessary, but does make code more understandable.

-`= true` - We are setting our Boolean value bool equal to true
+- `= true` sets our Boolean value bool equal to true.

-ErgoScript is strongly typed, you should always know what types you are dealing with
+ErgoScript is **strongly typed**, you should always know what types you are dealing with.

-> Learn to think in `true` and `false` statements.
-Booleans (More specifically, Sigma Propositions) are the core of every ErgoScript contract
+Learn to think in `true` and `false` statements.
+Booleans (More specifically, Sigma Propositions) are the **core of every ErgoScript contract**.

 ## More ErgoScript Syntax Examples: